ipetkov/crane/docs/API.md

   - By default an output directory is created such that any other `postInstall` hooks can successfully run.
 Consider overriding this value with an appropriate installation commands for the package being built.
+* `pname`: the name of the derivation
+  - Default value: the package name listed in `Cargo.toml`
 * `pnameSuffix`: a suffix appended to `pname`
   - Default value: `""`
 * `stdenv`: the standard build environment to use for this derivation
   - Default value: `pkgs.stdenv`
+* `version`: the version of the derivation
+  - Default value: the version listed in `Cargo.toml`

 #### Remove attributes
 The following attributes will be removed before being lowered to